Film Class Descriptions

 Technical analysis dissects the production value of the film and helps those who worked on it improve their skills through critical feedback.
 Creative analysis dissects the story, casting choices, performances, usage of music and sound effects, and editorial decisions.
 Emphasis is placed on the visual approach that is primarily the usage of image composition, misc-en-scene, color, art direction, montage, pacing and sound to tell the story in an effective and intended manner by the filmmaker.
 The first part of this course teaches students how to analyze and evaluate a film as an artistic work using the metrics above and from there developing either a rubric or critical treatise.

-Directing concentration students turn in rough cuts by the fifth week of class for analysis by the instructor and the student body.
+Thesis project rough cuts are due by the fifth week of class for analysis by the instructor and the student body.
 The point of the rough cut is to present a work in progress for positive and constructive feedback.
 It is expected that directing students will utilize comments to improve or make adjustments to their picture edit before moving on to their audio mix and color grade.
-Students are graded on their written critics of the work presented and screened in class.

 FCP 515 - Film Career Preparation